 When To Call A Professional

-See your oral surgeon, doctor or dentist if you have severe tooth pain, extremely bad breath, gums that bleed profusely, or extremely swollen or inflamed gums.
+See your oral surgeon, doctor or dentist if you feel tooth pain, have bleeding or swollen gums, or excessively bad breath.

-Your dentist may clean your teeth, and refer you to a periodontist.
-The dental hygienist can show you how to brush and floss to keep your gums healthy.
+Your dentist may do a tooth cleaning or refer you to a periodontist.
+We’ll show you how to brush and floss to maintain your gums healthy.
 You may also need additional cleanings sooner than your next regular dental visit.

 Here at Wilmington Oral Surgery, we treat gingivitis with chlorhexidine rinses and fluoride toothpaste.
 Once the infection has progressed, antibiotics may be needed to kill the bacteria.